-Carrying stubborn fat around your middle can be a side effect/symptom of a larger health condition, such as polycystic ovary syndrome (PCOS), an under active thyroid or irritable bowel syndrome (IBS).
+Carrying stubborn fat around your middle may be a side effect or symptom of a larger health condition, such as polycystic ovary syndrome (PCOS), an under active thyroid or irritable bowel syndrome (IBS).

 How to reduce belly fat if you suffer from PCOS, under active thyroid and IBS

-As a holistic nutritionist, Elisha believes most, if not all these diseases, stems from some sort of inflammation.
+As a holistic nutritionist, Elisha believes most diseases stems from some sort of inflammation.

 “Conditions such as IBS (Irritable Bowel Syndrome), PCOS (Polycystic Ovary Syndrome) and thyroid imbalance can all be attributed to inflammation in the body,” she says.